-One of the first posts on this blog was about the common form rejection.
-In the intervening two years and change, my thoughts have changed some, and I find I have more to say about what they usually mean.
+One of the first posts on this blog was about the standard form rejection.
+In the intervening years, my thoughts have changed some, and I find I have more to say about what they mean or might mean.

-First, as a refresher, what is a common form rejection?
+First, as a refresher, what is a standard form rejection?
 Well, it’s the basic, boilerplate communication you’re likely to get from most publishers when they decide not to publish your story.
-They come in all shapes and sizes but tend to use a lot of the same language and phrases.
+They come in all shapes and sizes but tend to use similar language.
 Here are some examples from the hundreds I’ve received:

 The rejection above leads me to my point with all this.
-Getting a form rejection or even a couple of them does not mean the story is without merit.
+Getting a form rejection or even a couple of them doesn’t mean the story is without merit.
 How do I know this?
 Well, just about every story I’ve sold received one or a dozen letters like the ones above before I sold it.
-That doesn’t mean these editors were wrong for rejecting them (far from it and not my point at all).
-It does mean all those things the last rejection letter said are probably true: wrong fit, similar theme, or half a dozen other reasons.
+That doesn’t mean the rejecting editors were wrong (far from it and not my point at all).
+It does mean exactly what the last rejection letter said: those stories weren’t quite right for those editors.

-When you get a form rejection, don’t read too much into it and don’t immediately jump to “bad story” as the reason for the rejection.
+So. when you get a standard form rejection, don’t read too much into it and don’t immediately jump to “bad story” as the reason for the rejection.
 Bad fit?
 Maybe.
+Probably, even.
 Send that story out again because it might be a perfect fit for the next market.

-What are your thoughts on the common form rejection?
+What are your thoughts on the standard form rejection?
 Tell me about them in the comments.